 - 1. The growing need for additional financial support for Canadian seniors is real. - 2.
-Approximately half of Canadian seniors (51%) own life insurance policies that are an asset class that they cannot yet access a fair market value for, which could be worth at least four times as much as the cash surrender value.
-And if there is no cash surrender value the additional proceeds could be many times greater. - 3.
-Six provinces make life settlements illegal and Saskatchewan has a proposed bill that would make them illegal.
-LISAC will be addressing these invidious situations. - 4.
-The growing cost of government healthcare and pensions is indisputable and life settlements could help alleviate some of that burden. - 5.
-Life settlements are an established, well-regulated and effective asset class in jurisdictions around the world and they provide a win-win-win for seniors, governments and investors. - In Canada, LISAC must get out in front of this issue if we expect to do what is right for Canadian seniors, investors and the cost of government.
+Approximately half (51%) of Canadian over 65 own life insurance policies that are an asset class that they cannot yet access a fair market value for, which could be worth at least four times as much as the cash surrender value.
+And if, in many cases, there is no cash surrender value the additional proceeds could be many times greater. - 3.
+Six provinces make life settlements illegal and Saskatchewan has a proposed bill that would make it the seventh.
+LISAC is addressing such policies, policies that are in conflict with the needs of our aging population and out of step with trends, facts and evidence that demonstrates life settlements can play an important role in improving the financial situation of seniors. - 4.
+The growing cost of government healthcare, pensions and long-term care is indisputable and life settlements can help alleviate some of that burden. - Life settlements are an established, well-regulated and effective asset class in jurisdictions around the world and they provide substantial benefits for seniors, governments, financial advisors, brokers and investors. - 6.
+In Canada, LISAC must ensure that we do what is right for Canadians seniors.